 Decide on the folder structure when the project is created; it’s much easier than reorganising 200 files later.

-Don't let the default folders accumulate
+Don't let the pinned folders accumulate

-Don't let the default folders accumulate
+Don't let the pinned folders accumulate

 Use folders consistently across projects